Bill Ayers: Involvement with Weather Underground

 After the Greenwich Village townhouse explosion in 1970, in which Weatherman member Ted Gold, Ayers's close friend Terry Robbins, and Ayers's girlfriend, Diana Oughton, were killed when a nail bomb being assembled in the house exploded, Ayers and several associates evaded pursuit by law enforcement officials.
-Kathy Boudin and Cathy Wilkerson survived the blast.
-Ayers was not facing criminal charges at the time, but the federal government later filed charges against him.
+Kathy Boudin and Cathy Wilkerson survived the blast and fled.
+Criminal charges were not initially filed against Ayers at the time of the explosion, but the federal government later did file charges against him.

 Ayers participated in the bombings of New York City Police Department headquarters in 1970, the United States Capitol building in 1971, and the Pentagon in 1972, as he noted in his 2001 book, Fugitive Days.
 Ayers writes: Although the bomb that rocked the Pentagon was itsy-bitsy—weighing close to two pounds—it caused 'tens of thousands of dollars' of damage.
 The operation cost under $500, and no one was killed or even hurt.

 After the bombing, Ayers became a fugitive.
 During this time, Ayers and fellow member Bernardine Dohrn married and remained fugitives together, changing identities, jobs and locations.

 In 1973, Ayers co-authored the book Prairie Fire with other members of the Weather Underground.
-The book was dedicated to close to 200 people, including Harriet Tubman, John Brown, "All Who Continue to Fight", and "All Political Prisoners in the U.S." The book dedication includes Sirhan Sirhan, the convicted assassin of Robert F. Kennedy.
+The book was dedicated to close to 200 people, including Harriet Tubman, John Brown, "All Who Continue to Fight", and "All Political Prisoners in the U.S." The book dedication also included Sirhan Sirhan, the convicted assassin of Robert F. Kennedy.

-In 1973, new information came to light about FBI operations targeted against Weather Underground and the New Left, all part of a series of covert and often illegal FBI projects called COINTEL.
+In 1973, new information came to light about FBI operations targeted against Weather Underground and the New Left, all part of a series of covert and often illegal FBI projects called COINTELPRO.
 Due to the illegal tactics of FBI agents involved with the program, including conducting wiretaps and property searches without warrants, government attorneys requested all weapons-related and bomb-related charges be dropped against the Weather Underground, including charges against Ayers.

 However, state charges against Dohrn remained.
 Dohrn was still reluctant to turn herself in to authorities.
 "He was sweet and patient, as he always is, to let me come to my senses on my own," she later said of Ayers.
 She turned herself in to authorities in 1980.
 She was fined $1,500 and given three years probation.